If you need to find a new home for your rabbit, you need to read our policy regarding rehoming, which you will find

 You may wish to try the following links, but make sure you order minimum size of a 6 foot hutch, with run attached, as there are smaller sizes available which are not big enough for a pair of rabbits.
 Do make sure you don’t order double storey hutches or double storey hutch/run combi’s for rabbits).
 The third link is specifically for aviaries, and if your budget can stretch to one of these it would be well worth it as not only are they sturdy and great for size, they also look good too!

 I am happy for rabbits to be adopted as house rabbits, but you need to be aware of how destructive rabbits are, that many will still leave droppings on the floor even if they are good with their litter training, and that they still need access to daylight on a regular basis to keep them healthy.
 Also, they must not be shut into a cage as this defeats the whole object of making sure they have access to exercise 24 hours a day!
 However, being confined to a particular room is practical and will give a pair lots of room to exercise and play.
 They are healthier if allowed access to the outside on a regular basis.
 Contact me for advice if you would like to consider adopting rabbits as house pets if this is a new concept to you, and I will be delighted to help.

 For an informative film about what to feed your rabbit, have a look at the following:

-Although I often bond our rescued rabbits into suitable pairs, I no longer can provide a bonding service for other rabbits if neither have come from us.
-However, I am very happy to advise!
+Although our rescued rabbits are almost always bonded into suitable pairs, I no longer can provide a bonding service for other rabbits if neither have come from us.
+However, I am very happy to advise in such cases.
 Do have a read of the bonding article too as there is a lot of helpful information included in there.